 There are those with some, like me, but with strengthening and awareness, the joints can be supported.
 Some people suffer from extreme versions of hypermobility such as those with Ehlers-Danlos Syndrome, where the effects can be life-threatening.

 Big backbends and plank pose where the elbows creases are hyperextended require an extra degree of attention to make sure you’re keeping your joints from going past a healthy range of motion.
 The idea is just because we can, doesn’t mean it’s a good idea.
 It will be frustrating.
 You’ll want to ignore it.
 Changing body memory is hard as hell.
 But the payoffs are huge physically, mentally, and emotionally.
-For some, these big stunning poses are obtainable, but only if you’ve got the strength and alignment to back up the action.
+Considering that ahimsa (non-harming) is one of the most important tenants in the overarching study of yoga, it’s quite interesting how difficult it is to incorporate into the practice.
+For some, the big stunning poses are obtainable, but only if you’ve got the strength and alignment to back up the action.
 And even then, is it a good idea to push our body to these extreme limits on a regular basis in the long run?

 Backing off when you feel obvious strain or indications that you may be pushing past a healthy range of motion anywhere in your body is a crucial part of how we advance in our practice.
 When it’s really easy for you and you didn’t have to work for it, that’s when you truly need to check yourself because none of the danger signs present.
 Often, we sacrifice proper alignment for the glory of the ‘full expression of the pose’.
 Damn, I hate that term.